fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 10. ### What is Eloquent?

     The ORM wrapper Laravel uses is called Eloquent.
+Every table has a model associated with it.

    **[⬆ Back to Top](#table-of-contents)**